blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

       id(rgb8x32)->draw();{% endraw %}
 ```

 Before installing download the [Calcium font](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=13577) and place it in the same location as the configuration yaml.
-Connect the Ulanzi via the USB-C port to the machine with esphome.
+Connect the Ulanzi via the USB-C port to the machine with Esphome.
 Click install and choose "Plug into.." and wait for it to complete.

 If that is not possible you can choose "Manual download", grab the built binary and flash it manually with esptool.py or [ESPHome-Flasher](https://github.com/esphome/esphome-flasher).

 ![esphome?](/assets/images/ulanzi-tc001/esphome.gif)

 This is just the skeleton configuration, you need to add (animated) icons you're going to use.
-Or do a deep dive and adapt it how you want it, it's just esphome.
+Or do a deep dive and adapt it how you want it, it's just Esphome.

 ## Buttons and Sensors